Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Introduction

 The attenuation by the IGM/CGM and thus the visibility of LAEs during the epoch of reionization depends strongly on how far the Ly$\alpha$ emission extends to the red after scattering by the ISM. \citet{Mason&Gronke20} used the minimum observed Ly$\alpha$ velocity shift to put a lower limit on the bubble size and an upper limit on the neutral hydrogen fraction within ionized bubbles. \citet{Weinberger_L19} assumed Ly$\alpha$ velocity offsets of $\sim 250$~km~s$^{-1}$ when fitting the observed Ly$\alpha$ luminosity function (LF) at $z\sim 7$.

 Both theoretical and observational studies have shown that galaxy mergers trigger intense star formation and feedback.
-This means galaxy mergers are a possible mechanism that boosts production and escape of ionizing photons \citep{Rauch11}, and thus aid reionization \citep{Cooke10, Jimenez-Andrade23, Solimano22, Jung24}.
+This means galaxy mergers are a possible mechanism that boosts production and escape of \lya and ionizing photons \citep{Rauch11}, and thus aid reionization \citep{Cooke10, Jimenez-Andrade23, Solimano22, Jung24}.
 The observed examples include Himiko \citep{Ouchi09} and CR7 \citep{Sobral15}. \citet{Qin22} and \citet{Witten24} found that bright high-$z$ galaxies with a companion will have higher Ly$\alpha$ visibility.
+This phenomenon is also observed in the local Green Pea galaxy GP J0213+0056 \citep{Purkayastha22}.
+However, note that several works report no correlation between merger signature and \lya/LyC escape, including the local Ly$\alpha$ Reference Sample (LARS; \citealt{Micheva18}), an observational sample at medium redshift of $z\sim 2.2$ \citep{Shibuya14_lae_demo}, and a high-$z$ sample observed with JWST \citep{Mascia25}.

-The paper builds upon the methods and pipeline of \citet[hereafter \citetalias{Yuan_Yuxuan24}]{Yuan_Yuxuan24} and extends the analysis in \citet[hereafter \citetalias{Witten24}]{Witten24}.
+The paper builds upon the methods and analysis pipeline of \citet[hereafter \citetalias{Yuan_Yuxuan24}]{Yuan_Yuxuan24} and extends the analysis in \citet[hereafter \citetalias{Witten24}]{Witten24}.
 Up to now, few theoretical works have focused on Ly$\alpha$ emission from merging galaxies and its impact on inferring IGM properties.
 In this paper, we aim to address the following questions: (1) What is the impact of the merger sequence, LOS statistics, and different simulated physics on the \lya observables from high-$z$ LAE?
 (2) What are the connections between our simulated merger and the recently observed high-$z$ LAE populations?
 (3) Are there any caveats to the common methods of LAE-based inference of the IGM neutral fraction?

 The structure of the paper is as follows: in \autoref{sec:methods} we describe the simulations and our post-processing technique.
 Next, we explore the variations of the merger sequence due to different simulated physical processes and compare them to JWST observations in \autoref{sec:res}.
 We discuss several caveats regarding our results in \autoref{sec:disc} and give our conclusions in \autoref{sec:con}.